nk19990302/meal-recommendation-system/backend/README.md

 -   clone this repository to local machine
 -   goto root dir and run `npm i` to install dependencies
 -   create .env and paste `PORT=8000`
+-   `Make sure you have locally installed mongodb server up and running`
 -   start the server by running `npm start`
 -   That's it.